 These arepas make a wonderful breakfast served with butter or some cheese.
 For a more hearty breakfast, serve them with a fried egg and a side of chorizo.

-- 1 1/2 cups fresh corn kernels (from about 3 ears of sweet corn)
+1 1/2 cups fresh corn kernels, from about 3 ears sweet corn

 Place the milk and the corn kernels in a blender and pulse briefly until the corn is coarsely ground.

-Continue to stir mixture until it's cool enough to handle, then knead gently with your hands until you have a smooth homogenous dough.
+Continue to stir mixture until it's cool enough to handle, then knead gently with your hands until you have a smooth homogeneous dough.

 Melt a tablespoon of butter in a large skillet over medium-low heat.
-Cook the arepas in batches until golden brown and crispy on both sides–about 4 minutes a side.
+Cook the arepas in batches until golden brown and crispy on both sides–about 4 minutes per side.

-Top the arepas with a thin slice of farmers cheese while still hot, or place a slice of cheese between two arepas.
+Top the arepas with a thin slice of farmer's cheese while still hot or place a slice of cheese between 2 arepas.
 Serve warm.